mfaustin/ProjectTwo558/README.md

 -   `tidyverse` The tidyverse package is used for data handling and plotting.

+-   `caret` The caret package is used for working with data and models.

 -   `knitr` The knitr package is used for document image handling.